david-vloedman/book-wiki-301/README.md

 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
 -->

+Didn't do too well at writing up each task.

-Number and name of feature:
+Number and name of feature: Get and save

-Estimate of time needed to complete:
+Estimate of time needed to complete: 4 hours

-Start time:
+Start time: Monday

-Finish time:
+Finish time: Tuesday

-Actual time needed to complete:
+Actual time needed to complete: 4 hours

-Number and name of feature:
+Number and name of feature: Update and Delete

-Estimate of time needed to complete:
+Estimate of time needed to complete: 6 hours

-Start time:
+Start time: Wednesday

-Finish time:
+Finish time: Friday

-Actual time needed to complete:
+Actual time needed to complete: 6 hours